-Millions of years ago volcanic eruptions covered this entire region with thick ash.
-The ash solidified into soft rock, and natural erosion over the years has created the unique geological formations Cappadocia is known for.
+Millions of years ago volcanic eruptions covered the entire region of Cappadocia with thick ash.
+The ash solidified into soft rock, and natural erosion over the years has created the unique geological formations the region is known for.
 In as early as 1800-1200 B.

 Multiple sources highly recommended that our first stop in Cappadocia be the Goreme Open Air Museum.
 Even the front desk lady at our hotel circled it’s location on our map several times and stated that it was the most important stop.
 Point taken.